imsky/PocketEuler/README.md

 Problem 307
 ===========

 k defects are randomly distributed amongst n integrated-circuit chips produced by a factory (any number of defects may be found on a chip and each defect is independent of the other defects).

 Let p(k,n) represent the probability that there is a chip with at least 3 defects.
 For instance p(3,7) ≈ 0.0204081633.

 Find p(20 000, 1 000 000) and give your answer rounded to 10 decimal
 places in the form 0.abcdefghij

 Answer: 0c49094fa750365e13bb20ec4a158b6d

 Problem 308
 ===========

 A program written in the programming language Fractran consists of a list of fractions.

 The internal state of the Fractran Virtual Machine is a positive integer, which is initially set to a seed value.
 Each iteration of a Fractran program multiplies the state integer by the first fraction in the list which will leave it an integer.

 For example, one of the Fractran programs that John Horton Conway wrote for prime-generation consists of the following 14 fractions:

-   17 , 78 , 19 , 23 , 29 , 77 , 95 , 77 , 1  , 11 , 13 , 15 , 1 , 55 .
-   91   85   51   38   33   29   23   19   17   13   11   2    7   1
+17/91, 78/85, 19/51, 23/38, 29/33, 77/29, 95/23, 77/19, 1/17, 11/13, 13/11, 15/2, 1/7, 55/1

 Starting with the seed integer 2, successive iterations of the program produce the sequence:

 15, 825, 725, 1925, 2275, 425, ..., 68, 4, 30, ..., 136, 8, 60, ..., 544,
 32, 240, ...

 The powers of 2 that appear in this sequence are 2^2, 2^3, 2^5, ...
 It can be shown that all the powers of 2 in this sequence have prime exponents and that all the primes appear as exponents of powers of 2, in proper order!

-   If someone uses the above Fractran program to solve Project Euler Problem 7 (find the 10001st prime), how many iterations would be needed until the program produces 2^10001st prime ?
+If someone uses the above Fractran program to solve Project Euler Problem 7 (find the 10001st prime), how many iterations would be needed until the program produces 2^10001st prime?

 Answer: 43e736dfc6478a52653814248a71771d

 Problem 309